TaylorPODA: A Taylor Expansion-Based Method to Improve Post-Hoc Attributions for Opaque Models: Approximation of TaylorPODA

-Although TaylorPODA offers a theoretically principled attribution method based on the full Taylor expansion, its direct application to high-dimensional data becomes infeasible due to the combinatorial explosion of high-cardinality interaction terms.
-As an initial step toward improving scalability and showcasing the potential of TaylorPODA on high-dimensional datasets, we propose a heuristic approximation (TaylorPODA-c$\sigma$) that preserves only low-cardinality terms over a restricted subset of input features:
+As an initial step toward improving scalability and demonstrating the potential of TaylorPODA on high-dimensional datasets, we introduce a heuristic approximation (TaylorPODA-$c$) that preserves only terms associated with low-cardinality feature subsets: